rivic-q/cryptobom-saas/CONTRIBUTING.md

-# Contributing to Rivic Quantum-Safe Banking Platform
+# Contributing to CryptoBOM SaaS - Quantum-Safe CBOM Platform

-We're excited to have you contribute to Rivic!
-This document outlines how to contribute to our quantum-safe banking security platform.
+We're excited to have you contribute to CryptoBOM SaaS!
+This document outlines how to contribute to our open source cryptographic bill of materials platform.

 ## 🚀 Quick Start

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/rivic-saas.git`
+2. Clone your fork: `git clone https://github.com/yourusername/cryptobom-saas.git`
 3. Install dependencies: `npm install --legacy-peer-deps`
 4. Start development server: `npm run dev`
 5. Make your changes